 How to find people on LinkedIn

 - Search for the names of those people you’ve already identified by name using LinkedIn’s search box.
-Also make the most of the advanced search feature.

 - You can also use this search box to search for keywords that will be included in profiles.
 Make the most of using OR or AND in these searches to include a few keywords (OR allows you to look for any one of those terms in the profile, AND allows you to look for a number of words).